 I am not who I was when I was 10 years old.
 I am not who I was when I was 20 or 30 or 40 years old.
 I am a continual change and an evolution of self.

 I do not envy this position.
 I did not ask to think or feel or believe the way I did.
 Besides, no one asks for this.
 No one asks for depression.
 No one asks to believe poorly about themselves.
 No one wants to be rejected.
-But whether we ask for this or not; these are the most common hurdles we face in our society.
+Whether we ask for this or not, these are the most common hurdles we face in our society.
 Depression is common.
 Anxiety attacks are common.
 Insecurity is common and so are the irrational fears which we all have.
-They may differ but still, everyone has a quandary of their own.
+They may differ but everyone has a quandary of their own.

 I often talk about the feeling or the need to find and answer.
 I often talk about needing to find accountability when something goes wrong or does not fit.
-And sometimes, it’s as simple as that.
+Sometimes, it’s as simple as that.
 Sometimes, we just don’t fit.
 And that’s fine.